 - Generally give them an advantage when it comes to settling your claim

 A car accident can leave you reeling financially.
-One or more insurance companies may offer you a quick settlement, but one that does not provide the full amount of compensation that you are entitled to.
-You may not have to settle for such an offer, and a lawyer may be able to help you parry the tactics of an insurance company that is not operating in good faith.
+One or more insurance companies may offer you a quick settlement, but it may be an amount that does not provide the full amount of compensation that you are entitled to recover.
+You may not have to settle for such an offer, and a lawyer may be able to help you deflect the tactics of an insurance company that is not operating in good faith.

 You May Face Multiple Losses After a Car Accident

-The losses that can come from a car accident may tempt you into accepting a less-than-fair insurance settlement.
-This is no surprise, as car accidents can be expensive in ways that range beyond finances.
+The losses that can come from a car accident may tempt you into accepting a less-than-fair insurance settlement if you do not have a lawyer on your side.
+This is no surprise, as car accidents can be expensive in several ways beyond finances.

 Some of the losses that may come from a car accident include: